hereon-GEMS/pydidas/pydidas/docs/source/manuals/global/pydidas_qsettings.rst

         The value to be put in the border pixels in mosaics.
     - Mosaic maximum size (key: max_image_size, type: float, default: 100, unit: Mpx) The maximum size (in megapixels) of mosaic images.
+- Detector settings
+    - Detector mask value (key: det_mask_val, type: float, default: 0) The value to be used for the pixels masked on the detector.
+Note that this value will only be used for displaying the images.
+For pyFAI integration, the pixels will be fully masked and not be included.
 - Plotting settings
     - Plot update time (key: plot_update_time, type: float, default: 1.0) The delay before any plot updates will be processed.
 This will prevent